-Heartburn & Acid Reflux Treatment
+Heartburn & Acid Reflux Treatment in Springfield, OH

 Occasional heartburn is common in adults and should not cause alarm.
 Heartburn is caused by an irritation of the esophagus by stomach acid.
 Despite its name, heartburn has nothing to do with the heart.
 Seeking medical care for heartburn should be considered when heartburn is more frequent and interferes with a person’s daily life.